rinojs/rinojs/README.md

 ## 📢 Notice

+### 👍 For people who use version < v1.5.15

+In version v1.5.15, I've fixed some bugs.

 ### 👍 For people who use version < v1.5.14

 From version v1.5.14, now data and props are available from coding within template.